Mazi-John/Medicare-Part-D-Prescriber-2023-Cost-Per-Claim-Analysis-/README.md

 ## EXECUTIVE SUMMARY

-Tiers 3 & 4 are the high & very-high prescribers respectively and collectively account for $138m of the $257m in total cpc values representing 53.7% of total cpc.
-They also make up 6.3% (i.e., 86,000) of the approximately 1.38 million prescribers in the program. the top 5% of prescribers account for 50% of total cpc values.
-Prescribers in the top 5% recorded an average brand drug prescribing rate of over 90%.
+Tiers 3 & 4 are the 'high' & 'very-high' cpc prescribers respectively and they collectively account for $138m of the $257m in total cpc values which represent 53.7% of total cpc.
+They also make up 6.3% (i.e., 86,000) of over 1.38 million prescribers in the program.
+The top 5% of prescribers account for approximately 50% of total cpc values.
+Furthermore, prescribers in the top 5% recorded an average brand drug prescribing rate of over 90%.
 The allergy/immunology specialty recorded the highest cpc value of approximately $356,000 in one claim while the hematology Oncology specialty recorded the highest total cpc of all the specialties at $21.5m.

 ## INSIGHTS DETAIL

 STATISTICAL INSIGHTS (what do the numbers tell us about the data?)

-- Fact 1: the median (50% percentile) cpc value is $71.43,
+- Fact 1: the median (50% percentile) cpc value is $71.43.
-- Inference: at least half (684,217) of the prescribers in the program have a cpc value that is less than or equal to $71.43
+- Inference: at least half (684,217) of the prescribers in the program have a cpc value that is less than or equal to $71.43.

 ![images/median_cpc.png](images/median_cpc.png)

-- Fact 2: 865,012 prescribers are tier 1, therefore, have cpc values that are less than or equal to 100
+- Fact 2: 865,012 prescribers are tier 1, therefore, have cpc values that are less than or equal to $100.
 - Inference: a vast majority of prescribers in the program are low ticket prescribers (<$100 cpc) and exert the least financial impact on overall claims expenditure.

 ![images/tier_1.png](images/tier_1.png)